 2.2.
 Further, the District shall inform parents or legal guardians of this policy and obtain the parent's or legal guardian's signature on the policy before permitting a child to participate in a sporting event.

 3.1.1.
 Completion of head injury/concussion training is a condition of employment for employees and volunteers assigned to work with student athletics.
-All coaches, assistant coaches, athletic program support staff identified on the District Extra Duty Assignment Roster in addition to volunteers and physical education teachers and assistants, to include elementary education PE teachers (here after referred to as "Staff") shall complete a training course at least every three years on the nature and risk of concussions and head injuries, including the risk of continuing to play after a concussion or head injury.
+All coaches, assistant coaches, athletic program support staff identified on the District Extra Duty Assignment Roster in addition to volunteers and physical education teachers and assistants, to include elementary education PE teachers (here after referred to as "Staff") shall complete a training course at least annually on the nature and risk of concussions and head injuries, including the risk of continuing to play after a concussion or head injury.
 An Athletic Head Injury Training program, such as the National Federation of State High Schools Association online "Concussion in Sports" training program or a comparable program, will meet this requirement.
 Additional information about the NFSHS program is available on-line at http://www.nfhslearn.com.

 3.1.2.
 A certificate of successful completion of training on the nature and risk of concussions and head injury shall be maintained in the District Human Resource Office and matched with the Extra Duty Assignment Roster and roster of all physical education teachers and assistants.

 3.1.3.
 Coaching certifications shall be completed and current prior to engaging in coaching activities.

 3.2.1.
 Each school year, school administration shall assign or delegate responsibility to the athletic director, assistant administrator, teacher, coach, etc. to obtain parents/guardians signature for all students participating in an athletic program.
 Each parent/guardian must sign an acknowledgement that they fully understand the information in the brochure provided by Washington County School District regarding the risks of head injuries and concussion.